 Difference Between Abstraction and Encapsulation in C#

-Both Abstraction and Encapsulation are fundamental principles of Object-Oriented Programming (OOP).
-They may sound similar, but they address different concerns:
+Both Abstraction and Encapsulation are fundamental concepts of Object-Oriented Programming (OOP), but they serve different purposes.
+Let’s break them down clearly with code examples and key comparisons.

 public interface IPrinter